 “Locals informed us that beneath the ash was a spot where cement was poured from time to time, allowing recording bands to mark their visit by scratching signatures and messages or pressing handprints into the wet cement… This site is pregnant with meaning and memory and cannot lightly be disregarded, but how it should best be memorialized is no simple question.”

 Although AIR was stripped of its principle recording equipment under the direction of George Martin, over the years, the music producer continued to pay a local caretaker to clear the site of debris to create walkways and keep the ruins as safe as possible.
-It’s as if Martin understood that despite it being his private property, lying in the exclusion zone, forbidden to trespassers by local law, AIR Studios has become a kind of sacred place to visitors seeking a piece of its haunted rock and roll history.
+It’s as if Martin understood that AIR Studios would become a kind of sacred place to visitors seeking a piece of its haunted rock and roll history.

 The Police, hanging out poolside at AIR studios